A LITTLE CHAT WITH GRACIA & LOUISE

 Natalie, a student from the University of Ballarat, sent the following questions to us.

-This is our reply:
+This was our reply:

 Q: How did you first become interested in your work?